Puzzle 31: GPU Occupancy Optimization

 5. Validate with end-to-end performance - occupancy is a means to performance, not the goal

-The A10G case perfectly demonstrates why systematic bottleneck analysis beats intuition - the sophisticated kernel’s high register pressure was irrelevant because thread capacity dominated, and identical occupancy plus memory bandwidth saturation explained the performance mystery completely.
+This case demonstrates why systematic bottleneck analysis beats intuition - the sophisticated kernel’s 49KB of shared memory was irrelevant because thread capacity dominated, and similar occupancy plus memory bandwidth saturation explained the performance mystery completely.